Music of Cardiff: Smaller venues

 Clwb Ifor Bach is a principally Welsh-language venue on three levels and caters for anything from hip hop to skate-punk to folk.
 Past guests include The Strokes, Coldplay, Roni Size and Elbow.
 The club often hosts new bands on the Cardiff music scene, and gigs of the Sŵn festival.
 The two venues are located near Cardiff Castle.
 Metro's is an underground club, popular with students.
 Goth, metal, grunge and rock are the main genres played here.
 It is situated near St. Mary's Street.
 The Engine Rooms in Cardiff Bay equally focuses on rock and metal music.

 The city's principal mainstream clubs include Evolution (in the Red Dragon Centre), Oceana, Liquid, The Philharmonic, Exit Club, Bar X, and Walkabout (in the city centre).
 Moloko's music styles vary throughout the week, from drum n’ bass, to funk and r’n’b.
 It is situated in The Hayes.
 Journey's is an independent establishment in the Roath area of Cardiff and frequented by local bands and DJs performing live, from electronica to country music.

 The Gate Arts Centre is a live venue which often hosts parts of the Sŵn festival, and has hosted bands such as Los Campesinos!
 The Cardiff Arts Institute is a new venue, hosting arts events most nights, but is described by WalesOnline as "pretentious".
 The Norwegian Church hosts live music, mainly focusing on world, folk and acoustic artists.

-Buffalo Bar is an independent venue with live music every night from unsigned and local showcases to larger touring bands.
+Buffalo Bar was an independent venue with live music from unsigned and local showcases to larger touring bands.
 In the past the venue has hosted Shonen Knife, James Blake, Times New Viking, Jets to zurich, Marnie Stern, Kissy Sell Out, Ugly Duckling, Simone Felice and Jeffrey Lewis.
 Sister venue 10 Feet Tall holds intimate folk, acoustic, Americana shows as well as funk, jazz and hip hop, fashion shows, film & literary events.
-Its recently relaunched basement venue Undertone stages small live events from local bills to touring bands, reggae, ska, rock, indie and drum'n'bass clubnights.
+It had a basement venue small live events from local bills to touring bands, reggae, ska, rock, indie and drum'n'bass clubnights.
+The venue after the covid 19 pandemic closed down, then reopened under new management, only for 8 months before shutting down again.

-The Full Moon, Gassy Jacks, Vulcan Lounge, O'Neils, Pen n Wig, Gwdihw, The North Star are some of the small places that promote and host acoustic nights.
+The Moon (closed as of 2024) reopened as The New Moon (closed 2026), Gassy Jacks, Vulcan Lounge, O'Neils, Pen n Wig, Gwdihw (demolished to make high rise flats).
+The North Star are some of the small places that promote and host acoustic nights.

+Grassroots venue closures, protests and change

+The closure of multiple live music venues across Cardiff (2019-2026) resulted in protests and the creation of live music initiatives to keep Cardiff's music scene alive.